-For spring and summer color and ease of care, add red valerian plants to the full sun herb garden or flower bed.
+For spring and summer color and ease of care, add red valerian plants (also known as Jupiter’s beard) to the full sun herb garden or flower bed.
 Botanically called Ceranthus, Jupiter’s beard adds tall and bushy color in the landscape and is ideal as an easy-care background border plant.

 Ceranthus Jupiter’s Beard Plant

 The Jupiter’s beard plant reaches 3 feet in height, often the same in width, and displays profuse panicles of fragrant red flowers.
 Colors of white and pink are found in some cultivars of the wild red valerian plants.
-Native to the Mediterranean, the Jupiter’s beard has successfully transitioned to many areas of the U.S. and attracts butterflies and the all important pollinators to the area in which it is planted.
+Native to the Mediterranean, the Jupiter’s beard has successfully transitioned to many areas of the United States and attracts butterflies and the all-important pollinators to the area in which it is planted.

 Leaves and roots of growing Jupiter’s beard are edible and may be enjoyed in salads.
 As with all edible plants, avoid eating chemically treated specimens.